Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Proofs

-\begin{proof}{Proof of Lemma \ref{lemma: VCG is IC and IR}.} Consider lane $(i,j)$ at time period $t$.
-Since the uniform price auction mechanism is applied to each lane separately, we will drop the indices $i$, $j$, and $t$ to simplify the notations.
-Let $(\mathbf{C}^{-s},{c}^s)$ be the opportunity cost vector submitted by the carriers, where we assume that all carriers other than the carrier $s$ submit their bids truthfully.
-Now consider the payoff of the carrier $s$ under the uniform price auction mechanism:
+\begin{lemma} \rr{The uniform price auction \textsf{AUC} is IC and IR.} \end{lemma} \begin{proof}{Proof of Lemma \ref{lemma: VCG is IC and IR}.} Consider the lane $(i,j)$ in time period $t$.
+Since the uniform price auction \textsf{AUC} is applied to each lane separately, we will remove the indices $i$, $j$, and $t$ to simplify the notation.
+Let $(\mathbf{C}^{-s},{c}^s)$ be the opportunity cost vector submitted by the carriers, where we assume that all carriers other than carrier $s$ submit their bids truthfully.
+Now consider the payoff of the carrier $s$ under the uniform price auction \textsf{AUC}:

 Therefore, it is optimal for the carrier $s$ to bid truthfully, so the uniform price auction is incentive compatible.
 In addition, we have $\mathcal{J}(\mathbf{C}^{-s}) \ge \mathcal{J}( \mathbf{C})$.
 This is because a feasible solution to problem $\mathcal{J}( \mathbf{C})$ can be constructed from the optimal solution to $\mathcal{J}(\mathbf{C}^{-s})$ by adding additional relevant variables associated with the carrier $s$ and restricting the value of these variables equal to zero, and therefore the optimal objective value of $\mathcal{J}( \mathbf{C})$ is no more than that of $\mathcal{J}(\mathbf{C}^{-s})$.
 As a result, the uniform price auction is also individual rational. \Halmos \end{proof}